Johanil/BDA-Project/BDA-project/README.md

 Data
 ------------
 Because of the files sizes, the fire risk data set and the reported fires dataset only have sample samples included.
-To retrieve complete dataset got to Data Access
+To retrieve complete dataset go to Data Access

 Fire risk data
 ------------